 Is the federal government the only source of financial aid out there?

-The federal government isn’t the only source of financial aid, and you should see if you qualify or can apply for state and institutional financial aid as well.
-12% and 13% of community college students received these types of aid respectively in the 2011–12 school year.
-More recently, in the 2015–16 school year, community college students received an average of $4,200 in grants and tax credits.
+No. Even if you do receive federal financial aid, you should see if you qualify or can apply for state and institutional financial aid as well.
+Over 20% of community college students received state aid and 7% received institutional aid in 2016–17 school year.
+More recently, in the 2017–18 school year, community college students received an average of $4,300 in grants and tax credits.
+This amount is higher than tuition and fees, and students who received aid were able to direct these funds toward their books, supplies, and transportation expenses.

 Is it true that the federal government is making community college free?